-Digital Representation for
+Digital Representation for Interior Design ID214

-Interior Design ID211 Students will continue to develop skills and apply new techniques in the AutoCAD program.
-In addition three dimensional space will be explored with the creation of digital models, focusing on the relationships of volume, form, plane and surface along with developing methods of presenting work.
-The primary program to be used will be SketchUp but other digital methods will also be discussed.
-Prerequisite: AutoCAD I
+This course covers the basic concepts and techniques of Computer-Aided Design and Drafting (CADD).
+The primary program used for this course is AutoCAD, the leading program in the industry.
+Twodimensional drawing creation, editing techniques, and major commands are applied to design projects.
+Students focus on presentation techniques and professional office production practices.
+Three-dimensional space will be explored with the creation of digital models focusing on the relationships of volume, form, plane, and surface along with developing methods of presenting work.
+The primary program to be used will be SketchUp.
+Other digital methods will also be used.
+Prerequisite: Drawing for Interior Design